Early Fall. Days are shorter, jackets get out of the closet. Flu season is approaching.

 If your temperature is elevated beyond your norm, be wary of any other symptoms.
 If you are sick and have flu-like illness, you should not travel.

-Stay home and rest until at least 24 hours with no fever, without using fever-reducing medicine.
+While ordinarily you should just stay home and rest until at least 24 hours with no fever, the recent outbreak of COVID-19 has changed guidelines.

 All vaccines available for flu shot in Italy contain inactivated virus.